nymtech/docs/content/run-nym-nodes/mixnodes.md

 nym-mixnode upgrade --id your-node-id --current-version 0.8.1
 ```

-If you are participating in the Nym incentives program, you can enter your Liquid or Ether address to receive your NYMPH tokens during `upgrade` by using the `--incentives flag`:
+If you are participating in the Nym incentives program, you can enter your Liquid or Ethereum address to receive your NYMPH tokens during `upgrade` by using the `--incentives flag`:

 ```shell
 nym-mixnode upgrade --id your-node-id --current-version 0.8.1 --incentives-address YOURADDRESSHERE